aniketp/chebyshev-lobatto-interpolation/README.md

 Made as the Course Project 2 for Numerical Analysis and Scientific Computing-1 (MTH308B).

-For functions with insanely large evaluation points, the observed accuracy improvements were a factor of 10 trillion as compared to the [naive](https://wikimedia.org/api/rest_v1/media/math/render/svg/2fc8fc879e273783e08491c6957b6b3b842a1b99) interpolation function, after multiple runs on Matlab 2019a interpreter.
+For functions with insanely large evaluation points, the observed accuracy improved by a factor of *10 trillion* as compared to the [naive](https://wikimedia.org/api/rest_v1/media/math/render/svg/2fc8fc879e273783e08491c6957b6b3b842a1b99) interpolation method, after multiple runs on Matlab 2019a interpreter.

 ### References